Eastern Regional High School: Extracurricular activities

 Eastern High School has run a very successful Model United Nations team and program.
 In 2001, the South Jersey Model UN Consortium was started by the former advisor, Janet E. Rabin.
 The program runs the South Jersey Model United Nations one-day conference every fall and visits college conferences in the fall and spring.
 The Model UN team has won such awards as Best Small and Large Delegation at Rutgers Model UN, Best Small Delegation at Harvard Model United Nations, in addition to others.
 The Model UN team has attended conferences at Georgetown University, Johns Hopkins University, Rutgers University, and Harvard University, consistently winning awards at all of these prestigious schools.
 The program was recently ranked the 21st best High School Model UN team in the country.
 The Model Congress team has also had much success at Rutgers Model Congress.

 The school's marching band was Tournament of Bands Chapter One Champions in 1976 and 1981 (Group 1), and State Champions in 2011, 2012, and 2014.
 (Group 2).
 The marching band was 1981 and 2012 Atlantic Coast Champions in Group 1 and 2014 Atlantic Coast Champions in Group 2.
+In 2023, they went undefeated and won Atlantic Coast Championships with a score of 98.0 with their show “Shattered”.
+They also won Atlantic Coast Championships in 2024 as well.
+They are also six years in a row state champions from 2019-2024.

 Eastern conducts an award-winning theater program that includes an NJDFL Team Theatre (New Jersey State Champions 2008-09 and 2nd Place finishers in both 2011-12 and 2012–13), annual Fall Play and Spring Musical, and One-Acts Festival.
-Eastern's 2010 musical, 'Chicago.' earned Sarah Cheatham a Paper Mill Playhouse Rising Star nomination for her lead performance as 'Roxie.'
+Eastern's 2010 musical, Chicago, earned Sarah Cheatham a Paper Mill Playhouse Rising Star nomination for her lead performance as 'Roxie.'
 Eastern's 2011 musical, Cats, earned the award for Outstanding High School Musical in the 8-county Philadelphia region by the Greater Philadelphia Cappies, as well as both Best Actor and Best Actress in a Musical.
 In 2012, for the second consecutive year, an Eastern musical was nominated for 'Outstanding Production' in New Jersey by the Rising Star Awards sponsored by the State Theatre of New Jersey, Paper Mill Playhouse.

-Sarah Cheatham was nominated for Lead Actress for 'Anna' in Eastern's The King and I. Eastern's 2017 musical, Les Miserables: School Edition earned Gary Bowman a Paper Mill Playhouse Rising Star award for his lead performance as 'Jean Valjean,' Dr. Gregg Molotsky a Paper Mill Playhouse Best Director award, and the entire cast and crew the Best Musical award.
-In 2020, Eastern's production of AIDA was shut down due to the COVID-19 pandemic one week before opening night.
-In 2021, Director Dr. Gregg Molotsky produced Seussical the Musical outside on the football field with a 60 person cast, 15 person pit, and 30 person tech and stage crew.
-It was a big undertaking performing outside rather than in a traditional theater but it was an extreme success with large audiences for all three performances.
+In 2023, Eastern's theatre department won exclusive rights in New Jersey to perform Frozen as performed on Broadway.
+This was a result of the "United States of Frozen" competition, which granted one high school in each state the materials to perform the show for the very first time.

 Administration

-The school's principal is Robert M. Tull.
+The school's principal is Steve Lee.
+His administration team includes the five vice principals.